ktfleming/rhc/README.md

 ### Request Definitions

 #### Basics
 Using rhc requires at least one "request definition" file.
 This type of file is in [TOML](https://github.com/toml-lang/toml) format and contains information about a single HTTP request you want to send (the URL, method, body, etc.).
-As an example, try placing the following content at `~/rhc/definitions/test.toml`:
+As an example, try placing the following content in a file with the name `test.toml`:

 ```toml
 [request]